tim-thompson/blog/_posts/2018-09-17-auto-confirm-cognito-users.md

   print("error with cognito trigger")
 ```

-Now head back to the Cognito User Pool settings and from the triggers page select your newly created Lambda function.
+Now head back to the Cognito User Pool settings and from the triggers page under `Pre sign-up Trigger`, select your newly created Lambda function.

 You will now be able to sign up users and see that they have been automatically confirmed and can log in straight away.